dwyaneroyston/rent_sync/README.md

 # Rent Sync

-Rent Sync is a Flutter app that connects tenants and landlords for managing service and repair requests efficiently.
-It uses Firebase Authentication and Firestore as the backend.
+Rent Sync is a powerful and user-friendly Flutter-based mobile application designed to streamline the communication between tenants and landlords, specifically focusing on managing service and repair requests with efficiency and transparency.

 ---